Read the Prologue and Chapter 1 of Forbidden Captive…

 I didn’t care if I was showing weakness.

-I didn’t care as I let fear swallow me whole.
+I let fear swallow me whole.
 Agony suffocating my heart, I allowed my tears to fall.

 Chapter One